Warwick-Ultrasound/Combined-Ray-Model/README.md

 - Lp: length of piezoelectric
 - sep: transducer separation.
 Measured between piezo centre points

-**flow**
-A struct representing the flow through the pipe.
-Has fields:
-- profile: A function handle for generating the local velocity at a point in the pipe
-- v_ave: average velocity ver the pipe cross-section
-- N: how many points to sample at during each transit through the fluid
-- n: The order of the turbulent profile.
-If not using, set it to any number

 **geom**

 An internally generated struct which contains all of the information required to run the model.
 It contains the boundaries in the internal coordinate system from gInp using the function genGeometry.
 It has fields:
 - pipeExtTop: y-location of exterior of top wall
 - pipeIntTop: y-location of interior of top wall